JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `archiveFile`
 {#publishPlugin-archiveFile}

-ZIP archive to be published to the remote repository.
+Specifies the ZIP archive file to be published to the remote repository.
 By default, it uses the output `archiveFile` of the [`signPlugin`](#signPlugin) task if plugin signing is configured, otherwise the one from [`buildPlugin`](#buildPlugin).

 {style="narrow"}